aws-samples/reinvent2019-svs217/README.md

     }
 ```

 `os.environ['MESSAGE']` is how you retrieve an environment variable's value in python.
-The equivalent in Java would be `System.getenv("MESSAGE")`
+Other languages will have different syntax for accessing environment variables.
+For example, in Java you would use `System.getenv("MESSAGE")`

 #### Verify the new feature works

-Before publishing a new version of the app to SAR, we will deploy and test it to make sure our changes work.
+Before publishing a new version of the app to SAR, we will deploy and test it to make sure our changes work as expected.

 ```sh
 $ sam build